Skip to main content

 This is Science 2.0.

-At DenseLayers, we are developing a new model for scientific discourse — a “learned society of global scale” — from the ground up.
+At DenseLayers, we are developing a new platform for scientific discourse — a “learned society of global scale” — from the ground up.

 It will be the first true global interconnected superhighway for science.